ethmarks/ethmarks.github.io/content/posts/mercator.md

 ## Conclusion

-Gerardus Mercators is a kind of a paradox.
+Gerardus Mercator is kind of a paradox.

 One the one hand, he was a brilliant mathematician who designed a map projection that revolutionized navigation and would be used for centuries to come.